UCTB: An Urban Computing Tool Box for Building Spatiotemporal Prediction Services: Introduction

 \section{Introduction}

-Crowd flow prediction is a crucial aspect of urban computing, with numerous applications such as urban resource allocation, traffic planning, and safety management \cite{urbancomp_2014}.
-With the advancement of sensor networks, mobile intelligent terminals, and location acquisition technologies, vast amounts of data containing time and geographic information have become available.
-Such data includes vehicle speed, supply-demand intensity, and pedestrian mobility - collectively known as spatiotemporal data.
-These rich spatiotemporal datasets provide an excellent foundation for predicting crowd flows.
-Crowd flow prediction has a wide range of applications, such as scheduling idle vehicles to high-demand areas or predicting peak passenger flows at subway stations.
-Any application related to human migration and movement within the city can be considered a crowd flow prediction problem.
-However, due to their nonlinear dependence on various domain knowledge factors, accurate predictions are generally difficult.
+With the advancement of sensor networks, mobile intelligent terminals, and location acquisition technologies~\cite{chen2019review}, vast amounts of data containing time and geographic information have become available.
+Such data includes vehicle speed, supply-demand intensity, and traffic flow - collectively known as spatiotemporal data~\cite{yuan2021survey}.
+These rich spatiotemporal datasets provide an excellent foundation for AI-based technology, which is a key sign of smart city~\cite{zheng2014urban}.
+As a result, many researchers make great efforts to develop advanced learning-based technologies for many tasks in urban computing~\cite{ASTGCN_2019,graphwavenet_2019,mtgnn,attention_2017,jin2022deep,ji2022stden,wang2021gallat,zhang2021traffic,shao2022decoupled,li2023dynamic,lan2022dstagnn,fang2021spatial}.
+As a crucial aspect of urban computing, Spatio-Temporal Prediction (STP) provides fundamental services for numerous applications in the transport domain such as traffic control~\cite{lin2023predicting}, order dispatching, site selection, and route planning~\cite {yuan2021survey}.
+Therefore, it poses a large demand for practitioners to adapt advanced technologies to specific scenarios and construct corresponding STP services.